2. The History of the villa, AD 60 - 1700

 However, at Littlecote, this was a period of great change – reflecting major changes in the social and economic functions of the villa.

-The archaeological evidence reveals that agricultural activity on the site came to an end; with the addition of the exotic Orpheus Hall and alterations of agricultural buildings to residential status, this suggests that the villa was converted from a domestic site to one of a philosophical and cult nature.
+The archaeological evidence reveals that agricultural activity on the site came to an end; with the addition of the exotic Orpheus Hall and alterations of agricultural buildings to residential status, this suggests that the villa was converted from a domestic large farm site to become a ceremonial complex (or 'Collegium' - a sort of educational monastery) dedicated to the cult of Orpheus and Bacchus, a cult which went back to ancient Greece.

 Under the mosaic was found a coin of Constantinus II of AD 356-360, which provides a terminus post quem.